Mohabbataan Sachiyaan

-Mohabbataan Sachiyaan is a 2007 Pakistani Punjabi language musical romance film directed by Shehzad Rafiq and produced by Shafqat Chaudhary.
+Mohabbataan Sachiyaan is a 2007 Pakistani Punjabi-language musical romance film directed by Shehzad Rafiq and produced by Shafqat Chaudhary.
 The film was distributed by Geo Films in cinemas nationwide on October 14, 2007.

 Plot outline

 The film is a love story highlighting the frustration and anguish of the younger generation affected by the forced decisions of their elders.
-The film is about a love triangle between Veena Malik, Babrik Shah and the new actor Adnan Khan.
+The film is about a love triangle among Veena Malik, Babrik Shah and Adnan Khan.